emmawalshdev/The-Book-bar/testing.md

 3. Book cards
     - Confirm that a consistent layout in book cards is present.
 All contain:
-        - A book image (where link has been successful, otherwise a placeholder image will show)
+        - A book image (where the link has been successful, otherwise a placeholder image will show)
         - An average star rating (if a review exists)
         - Book title
         - Author
         - Genre icon
         - Read more button

-    - Confirm that the average star rating is correctly aligned with the mongodb data.
+    - Confirm that the average star rating is correctly aligned with the MongoDB data.
-    - Confirm that the book title and author are correctly aligned with the mongodb data.
+    - Confirm that the book title and author are correctly aligned with the MongoDB data.

 **Bookpage**
 1. Book section

     - For users logged out:
-        - Confirm that the book information is correctly aligned with the mongodb data.
+        - Confirm that the book information is correctly aligned with the MongoDB data.
         - Confirm that the average star rating is correct.
-        - Where no review has yet been added, confirm that a toolip is added.
+        - Where no review has yet been added, confirm that a tooltip is added.

     - For users logged in:
         - Confirm that the Edit button is not visible (unless the user is the content creator or 'admin')